XtractTech/xt-training/README.md

 from xt_training import Runner, metrics from torch.utils.tensorboard import SummaryWriter

-# Here, define a class instances for the required objects
+# Here, define class instances for the required objects
 # model =
 # optimizer =
 # scheduler =
 # loss_fn =

 # Define metrics - each of these will be printed for each iteration
-# Either per-batch of running-average values can be printed
+# Either per-batch or running-average values can be printed
 batch_metrics = {
     'eps': metrics.BatchTimer(),
     'acc': metrics.accuracy,